paparon96/module-classes-in-r/README.md

 But it has things that it calls "classes", and things that it calls "methods."

-They look more like "types" and "polymorphic functions" from the functional-programming world.
+They look more like "types" and "polymorphic functions" as used in the functional-programming world.

 ---